k4yt3x/video2x/README.md

 ## [📦 Container Image](https://github.com/k4yt3x/video2x/pkgs/container/video2x)

 Video2X container images are available on the GitHub Container Registry for easy deployment on Linux and macOS.
 If you already have Docker/Podman installed, only one command is needed to start upscaling a video.
-For more information on how to use Video2X's Docker image, please refer to the [documentations (outdated)](https://github.com/K4YT3X/video2x/wiki/Docker).
+For more information on how to use Video2X's Docker image, please refer to the [documentations](https://github.com/K4YT3X/video2x/wiki/Container).

 ## [📖 Documentations](https://github.com/k4yt3x/video2x/wiki)